 SSPC QP 7

-SSPC developed the Painting Contractor Introductory Program to verify the capabilities of contractors with less than 12 months experience or no experience performing industrial, marine, or architectural surface preparation and coating application in the field.
+SSPC developed the Painting Contractor Introductory Program to verify the capabilities of contractors with less than 12 months experience performing industrial, marine or architectural surface preparation and coating application in the field.

 The QP 7 Introductory Program provides an initial step for contractors who currently do not have the experience required to apply for QP certification but who wish to eventually achieve it.

-The program’s objective is to determine if a painting contractor has the personnel, organization, qualifications, procedures, knowledge, and capability, on paper, to produce quality surface preparation and coating application on industrial, marine, or commercial/institutional structures.
+TThe program’s objective is to determine if a painting contractor has the personnel, organization, qualifications, procedures, knowledge and capability to produce quality surface preparation and coating application on industrial, marine, or commercial / institutional structures.
 For the purposes of the Introductory Program, eligible structures are defined as those identified in the appropriate QP standard.

 Click here to download the QP 7 Initial Application and learn more about the program.